Jean-Claude Guédon: Scholarly activities

 Between 1998 and 2003, he was Chair of the Advisory Board for CNSLP (Canadian National Site Licence Project, now known as CRKN (Canadian Research Knowledge network).
 From 2002 until 2006, he was a member of the Open Society Institute's Information Program sub-board.
 From 2003-2007 he was a member of the Advisory Board of eIFL (Electronic Information for Libraries).
-In 2006 he was elected (until November 2008) Vice-President of the Canadian Society for the Humanities and Social Sciences.
+In 2006 he was elected (until November 2008) Vice-President of the Canadian Federation for the Humanities and Social Sciences.
 His portfolio is "dissemination of research".

 He has advised numerous governmental bodies, including the Ministère de la Recherche (France) for their e-publication project in the humanities and the social sciences; the Agence de la francophonie for matters pertaining to new technologies; the Quebec Minister of Communication in charge of the information highway; and the Quebec Ministry of education for the integration of the new technologies into the curriculum.

 He was also named "Leiter Lecturer" at the National Library of Medicine in 1998.
 He is the founder of the first Canadian scholarly electronic journal Surfaces (started in 1991) and a Steering Group member of Open Humanities Press, an international open access publishing collective specializing in critical and cultural theory.
 He is also on the Academic Steering & Advocacy Committee of the Open Library of Humanities.
 He has won academic prizes such as Prix International Charles Hélou de la francophonie (1996) and the Excellence Prize of the Canadian Society for Digital Humanities/Société canadienne des humanités numériques (formerly known as COSH-COCH) in 2005.
 In 2018, the Jean-Claude Guédon Prize was established to reward "the best article on the issues of scholarly publications and/or open access."